 Physical modifications Direct 0-5 km Comment

-Shoreline reinforcement 1 3 Seawalls
+Shoreline reinforcement 7 7 Sea walls, boulders

 Embankments 0 0 NA

-Reclaimed land 0 1 Clifden Bay
+Reclaimed land 0 1 Inner Bantry Bay

 Capital dredging 0 0 NA

-Maintenance dredging 0 0 NA
+Maintenance dredging 0 3 Shipping channels

 Aggregate removal 0 0 NA

 Dumping at sea 0 0 NA

 Table 8 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
 Map 17 illustrates these pressures.
-These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established.
+These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established

-There is 1 instance of shoreline reinforcements in the direct vicinity of this shellfish area and 3 instances of shoreline reinforcements and 1 area of reclaimed land within 5 kilometres of the shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to result from these modifications.
-Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area
+There are 7 instances of shoreline reinforcement directly adjacent to the shellfish area as well as 7 additional instances of shoreline reinforcement, 1 area of reclaimed land and 3 area of maintenance dredging within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with these modifications, the status of the water bodies within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that these modifications are affecting shellfish water quality in this shellfish area.